Kingsley Sokari: Club career

-Kingsley Sokari burst onto the scene with Enyimba during the 2013-2014 season.
-After signing as a youth player following a recruitment exercise in 2013, he was immediately promoted to the first team and would play an integral part in helping the Aba Millionaires compete in the national league and the CAF African Champions League.
+Kingsley Sokari burst onto the scene with Enyimba during the 2013–2014 season.
+After signing as a youth player following a recruitment exercise in 2013, he was immediately promoted to the first team and would play a part in helping the Aba Millionaires compete in the national league and the CAF African Champions League.
 During the season, he integrated well into the team forming a vital partnership with teammates providing numerous assists in vital games.

 Enyimba F.C (2013-)

 Handed his home debut against perennial rivals Heartland, Sokari warmed his way into Enyimba fans by scoring the deciding goal from a freekick.
 He would score his second league goal away against Kaduna Utd in a superb solo effort to cap his Man of the match performance.
 Kingsley was named the NPFL Young player of the year at the end of his first season (2014) and was also nominated for League Bloggers' Player of the season award.